 Lymphedema can also cause arm and leg enlargement.
 Lymphedema is not as common as obesity and Vein disease, but it is not a rare disease.
 Lymphedema most commonly occurs in one limb but also can occur in the legs, arms or all four extremities.
 Lymphedema usually affects the distal part of the extremity such as the foot or hand first with swelling and enlargement and then proceeds proximally to affect the entire limb.

 The diagnosis of lipedema is an important first to get the treatment and control of the disease.
-Early diagnosis and treatment is key to preventing complications of lipedema.
+Early lipedema diagnosis and treatment is key to preventing complications of lipedema.
 While there is no cure for lipedema, the sincere hope of all the people in the lipedema community, the physicians, therapists, and of course the patients with lipedema is for the individuals with lipedema enjoy life to the fullest without any suffering from this potentially disabling disease.
 If you believe you have lipedema legs, consult with your physician!

 Prader-Willi syndrome https://ghr.nlm.nih.gov/condition/prader-willi-syndrome